What is SDTM?

 The SDTM is the accepted format for tabulation data submission to the FDA.
 The SDTM was designated in 2011 as the standard format for reporting data for non-clinical trials after being declared the standard format for data submission for clinical research in 2004.
 Data managers must become proficient in SDTM to ensure seamless data submissions, because clinical and nonclinical data submissions must follow the SDTM standard.

 PointCross releases Xbiom™ SDTM Generator

-PointCross provides dashboards for curating and integrating auxiliary studies and biomarker assays (CT).
-In order to automatically produce SDTM datasets with the chosen Implementation Guide (IG) and Controlled Terminology from EDC and eCRF data stored in a F.A.I.R.
+PointCross provides dashboards for curating and integrating auxiliary studies and biomarker assays.
+In order to automatically produce SDTM datasets with the chosen Implementation Guide (IG) version and Controlled Terminology (CT) version from EDC and eCRF data stored in a F.A.I.R.
 Unified Data Model (UDM).

 SAP prescribes analysis on periodic EDC data lockouts; however, translational requirements are frequent or ad hoc to fulfill the analysis of bench to bedside data.
 To keep an ever fresh and curated data picture of the trial in the UDM, it is simple to continuously curate new patient and visit data using Xbiom.

 - Search, find, access, and select stratified cohorts and their data